bharrisau/simpleflatmapper.org/0201-property-mapping.md

 {% endhighlight %}

 ## finals
 final field semantic is respected.
 The constructor injection will need the asm library to extract the name of the parameters from the debug symbol.
-If not present then it falls on more expensive strategy on injecting a value through a the constructor and looking for a getter that returns the same value.
+If not present then it falls on more expensive strategy on injecting a value through the constructor and looking for a getter that returns the same value.

 # Customise the property matching